 Before I explain what that even means, let’s use a simple analogy that will work for the American sports fan.
 Imagine that every baseball team in America is an independent outfit.
-So the Memphis Redbirds wouldn’t be associated in any way with the St. Louis Cardinals, and all their players would belong to Memphis, not “the parent club.”
+So the Memphis Redbirds wouldn’t be associated in any way with the St. Louis Cardinals, and all their players would be contracted to Memphis, not “the parent club.”

 Next, imagine that within every division, from the major leagues to short-season rookie leagues, the way they determine a champion is to have one “table” (standings), have everybody play everybody home and away, then see who has the best record.
 Then, and this is where things get interesting, the bottom three teams from each division have to go down, for the whole next season, to the next division down.
 Likewise, the top three teams in each division would go up a division for the next year.

 So let’s say the Pittsburgh Pirates have a terrible season and finish last in the Majors; and let’s also say that Memphis has a great year and wins AAA.
 Well, next year Memphis gets to play the Dodgers and Red Sox, and Pittsburgh has to play Louisville and Little Rock.

 Here is why this is so great: It creates a whole new league within the league.
 For example, in the single-standings example above, the Royals and Giants and Yankees might be battling it out for the title, but down at the bottom of the standings is an equally intense battle to just stay in the majors.
 Imagine the financial loss from dropping down to AAA!
 Likewise, imagine the financial gain from getting into the top league.
 Between the TV money, ticket sales, and merchandise, we are talking tens of millions of dollars.